UltimateDecaf/bubble-clicker/README.md

 # bubble-clicker

+**DISCLAIMER: I decided to make the code public at the "it's not well-organized but it works" stage.
+It contains some sins, like repeatable code and unoptimized ways of handling values.
+I encourage you to rip and tear my code to see, where I can make it better.
+Code refactoring is the most important TODO as of now.**

 A simple Bubble Clicker game for Windows made with C++ and SFML.

  **Goal:** make a simple game to get comfortable with SFML functionality and C++ syntax and features (e.g. std::shared_ptr<T>)

  Although, I go through different courses that delve into C++ and Game Programming specifically, in this small project I dealt on my own with: